-During the 2021 updating of my Sales course (now simply titled "The Science of Sales") given all the sales consulting work that Derby Management has done for years, I thought that it would be an easy task to take a selection of a few good sales plans, redact the specifics of company names and anything else that could be considered confidential, and then use those plans as part of my teaching during the new semester.
+During the 2021 updating of my Science of Sales course material, given all the sales consulting work that Derby Management has done for years, I thought that it would be an easy task to take a selection of a few good sales plans, redact the specifics of company names and anything else that could be considered confidential, and then use those plans as part of my teaching curricula during the new semester.
 At least that process would serve to provide some level of real examples and potential templates to fill out the structure and content that I provide in the classroom.

-What should have been an easy and quick search actually turned into a desperate and depressing realization that in 90% of my search process for a couple of hours, complete sales plans simply did not exist.
-What did exist in our files by the hundreds were "pieces" of sales plans...
+What should have been an easy and quick search actually turned into a desperate and depressing realization that in my three-hour search through the work we had done with hundreds of customers, I could find very few complete sales plans.
+They simply did not exist.
+What did exist in our files by the hundreds were "pieces" of sales plans, but only a very few complete plans.